jennybc/googlesheets/vignettes/basic-usage.md

 # Get a Google spreadsheet to practice with

-*Maybe kick off w/ some code just to copy/paste that will copy the Gapminder spreadsheet into the authenticated user's Google Drive.
-So they can follow along?*

 If you don't have any Google Sheets yet, or if you just want to follow along verbatim with this vignette, this bit of code will copy a sheet from the `gspreadr` Google user into your Drive.
 The sheet holds some of the [Gapminder data](https://github.com/jennybc/gapminder).